 All admitted applicants in the Clinical Mental Health Counseling track will register and take the CPCE examination that is required for M.Ed. degree completion.
 Pass rates are established by national normative data and by the CCP faculty.
 Three faculty members from the CCP program are selected to serve as the student's Comprehensive Examination Supervisory Committee.
-These three committee members also serve as the student's supervisory committee and oversee the year-end evaluation of the student's program of study.
+These three committee members also serve as the student's program of study.